Russia's Putin says Ukraine's incursion into Kursk is an attempt to stop Moscow’s eastern offensive

 The combat inside Russia rekindled questions about whether Ukraine was using weaponry supplied by NATO members.
 Some Western countries have balked at allowing Ukraine to use their military aid to hit Russian soil, fearing it would fuel an escalation that might drag Russia and NATO into war.

-Though it’s not clear what weapons Ukraine is using across the border, Russian media widely reported that U.S. Bradley and German Marder armored infantry vehicles were there.
-It was not possible to independently verify that claim.
+Though it’s not clear what weapons Ukraine is using across the border, Russian media widely reported that American Bradley and German Marder armored infantry vehicles were there.
+The claim could not be independently verified.

 Ukraine has already used U.S. weapons to strike inside Russia.